 The socialist transformation

 The socialist transformation ushers in a new and higher form of society by breaking the fetters on the development of the productive forces.
-The obstacle of private property and the nation state are swept away, allowing the socialised property to be planned in the interests of the majority.
+The obstacles of private property and the nation state are swept away, allowing the socialised property to be planned in the interests of the majority.

 The Socialist Revolution cannot be confined to one country, but puts the world revolution on the order of the day.
 The world economy and the world division of labour created by capitalism demands an international solution.
 A Socialist United States of Europe would prepare the ground for a World Federation of Socialist States, and the international planning of production.
-This in turn would provide the basis for the “planned and harmonious production of goods for the satisfaction of human wants”.
+This in turn would provide the basis for the planned and harmonious production of goods for the satisfaction of human wants.

 One of the first tasks of the victorious working class would be the destruction of the old state machine.
 In all class societies the state came into existence as “an organ of class rule, an organ for the oppression of one class by another”.
-This raises the question, does the working class need a state?
+(Lenin, The State and Revolution) This raises the question, does the working class need a state?
 The anarchists reply no. But they fail to understand that some form of force is required to keep the old landowners, bankers and capitalists in their place.
 The proletariat therefore has to construct a new type of state to represent its interests.
 In a workers' state, the majority are holding a tiny minority of ex-capitalists in check and therefore the massive bureaucratic state of the past is not needed.
 This “Dictatorship of the Proletariat” or Workers' Democracy, as Trotsky preferred to call it, vastly broadened and extended the highest forms of bourgeois democracy.

 Bourgeois democracy was defined by Marx as the workers deciding every five years which section of the ruling class would misrepresent their interests in Parliament.
 Everyone could say what they liked, provided that the boards of the monopolies could actually decide what was to be done.

 The new workers state would extend democracy from the political to the economic sphere with the nationalisation of the major monopolies.
 New organs of power, such as the Soviets in Russia, based on the armed people, constitute “working bodies, executive and legislative at the same time”.
-Bureaucracy would be replaced by the involvement of the masses in the running of the state and society.
+(Ibid) Bureaucracy would be replaced by the involvement of the masses in the running of the state and society.
 In order to prevent the growth of officialdom, the proletariat of Paris in 1871 and of Russia in 1917 introduced the following measures: